-- We've reduced the dependency to just 3 services:
+- We've reduced its dependencies to 2 services:

 - Cloudflare DNS

-- The service does not share dependencies with any part of our stack that could be impacted by an error further down the pipeline.
-The service does not share VM, Cluster, Database or any other components.
+- The ingestion service does not share dependencies with any part of our stack that could be impacted by an error further down the pipeline.
+It does not share VM, Cluster, Database or any other components.

-- All dependencies used by the ingestion have unrestricted horizontal scaling capacity.
+- All dependencies used by the ingestion service have unrestricted horizontal scaling capacity.

 - We enforce 100% test coverage.

-- We generally avoid making any changes to the service unless absolutely necessary.
-In the last 3 months, we've deployed it twice, in comparison to our core infrastructure that has seen significantly more deployments.
+- We generally avoid making any changes to the service unless absolutely necessary – as opposed to our core infrastructure, which has seen significantly more deployments.

 - All our CI/CD pipelines are fully automated and involve no manual steps.
 All deploys are backward compatible and use blue/green deployment for zero downtime.

-- All changes are proactively QA'd on a staging server that is a full replica of our production environment.
+- All changes are QA'd, and automatically tested (end-to-end tests) on a staging environment that is an accurate replica of our production environment.

 - We proactively write unit and integration tests for each new feature; our global test coverage is at about 80% and increasing.